b00ng/zalo-group-photo-album/README.md

 This is the default mode.
 It's best for when you have a folder of photos and you want to discover everyone in it.

 1. On the "Cluster Discovery" page, enter the **full, absolute path** to the folder containing your photos.
+2. Optionally adjust **Clustering Similarity (eps)** or **Minimum Samples** when you want tighter or looser grouping; leave the defaults (0.5 and 2) for behaviour that matches prior releases.
-2. Click **"Create Albums"**.
+3. Click **"Create Albums"**.
-3. The application will process all the photos.
+4. The application will process all the photos.
 When it's done, you will be redirected to the **Review Gallery**.
-4. In the gallery, you can see all the groups of faces the app found. **Rename the albums** by typing in the text boxes (e.g., change "Person 1" to "John Doe").
+5. In the gallery, you can see all the groups of faces the app found. **Rename the albums** by typing in the text boxes (e.g., change "Person 1" to "John Doe").
-5. Once you are happy with the names, click the **"Save Final Albums"** button at the top.
+6. Once you are happy with the names, click the **"Save Final Albums"** button at the top.
 The final, named albums will be created in the `output_albums` directory.

 #### Feature B: Search for a Person